 Consider the milestones you aim to achieve at each stage of your research.
 A PhD or master's degree by research can take two to four years of full-time study to complete.
 It might be helpful to offer year one in detail and the following years in broader terms.
 Ultimately you have to show that your research is likely to be both original and finished – and that you understand the time involved.

-Building on the information provided in your proposed research methodology and work plan, here you will provide the details of the resources you'll need to carry out your research project.
+Provide details of the resources you'll need to carry out your research project.
 What significant resources are required for the success of your proposed project?
 You might consider any equipment, fieldwork expenses or travel.
 This should also include a proposed budget, which is important to give an indication of how realistic your research proposal is in terms of financial requirements and whether any adjustments need to be made accordingly.

-As for any academic piece of writing, provide a list of references that you've made throughout your research proposal.
+Provide a list of references that you've made throughout your research proposal.